 Twin fins usually offer the surfer high speed a bit of maneuverability and a lot of playfulness.
 The side-by-side fins provide drawn-out turns and a skatier feeling by channeling water between them.
 Our Progressive twin is a popular product available in this category.

 Thruster fin or tri-fins is the most popular type of fin configuration sold on surfboard worldwide.
 Among the three fins, two are present on both sides of the board, and the remaining one is at the center portion at the tail end of the board.
 The side fins are positioned near the board’s rails above the center fin.
 By utilizing smaller fins and a central fin, this layout offers significantly more pivotal capabilities and control over surfboards than a twin fin setup.
 It has contributed to the thruster configuration becoming almost standard since the 1980s.
-Some examples of 3 fins templates are the A1, SPX, and RX1.
+An examples of a 3 fins template would be the S1.

 In a quad fin or Quatro design, two fins are positioned towards the tail for stability and two others are placed ahead to facilitate water channeling.
 With no middle fin, the board can powerfully channel the water with less drag due to the symmetrical positioning of its four fins (no center fin).
 This helps the board travel faster without losing stability.